Ken Doherty: Personal life

 Doherty married Sarah, who is originally from India, in December 2001.
 The couple resided in Rathgar, Dublin, and have a son, born in 2007.
 In 2022, Doherty revealed that he and his wife had separated amicably.
 He now lives in England.

 Doherty was nearly blinded in 2002 in a bathroom accident; after slipping, he struck an ornament, which narrowly missed his left eye.
 However, the distinctive scar on his right cheek dates back to his seventh birthday, when he fell off a shed roof onto a metal dustbin.

-Doherty and his family are of Roman Catholic faith.

 In May 2007, Doherty appeared on RTÉ's spoof show Anonymous, heavily disguised as a priest.
 Ostensibly he was a beginner at snooker and received some tips from Alex Higgins, who was initially fooled by the make-up and Doherty's hopeless play.
 However, as "Fr Donoghue" began to clear the table, Higgins' suspicions were aroused and Doherty was eventually rumbled.
 Doherty's disguise was enough to fool his mother and his wife.
 In 2020, Doherty made a cameo appearance along with Jack Lisowski and Liang Wenbo in the snooker movie Break.

 Doherty has been a WPBSA player director since 2012.